-Fantastical Family Night: July 13-14 — An inspirational evening of music and dance filled with Broadway, Disney, and everything in between.
+Fantastical Family Night: July 19-20 — A fun-filled, inspirational evening of music and dance featuring with Broadway, Disney, popular radio hits, and beyond.

 Each evening begins at 5 p.m. with picnicking on the great lawn, alongside the park’s sprawling vineyards.
 Here you’ll enjoy local pours from numerous Sonoma wineries, food from local vendors, and pre-show music, with food and wine available for purchase.
 You can also bring your own picnic (but outside wine and alcoholic beverages are not allowed).